 What TouchBistro Is Missing

-The system is missing extras like the ability to print labels directly from the KDS like Fresh KDS or send text messages to customers like Toast.
+The system is missing extras like the ability to print labels directly from the KDS like the standalone Fresh KDS or send text messages to customers like Toast.
 Since it is cloud-based, offline functionality is limited.

 For a detailed look at the TouchBistro ecosystem, you should see our TouchBistro POS review.